‘Teen Mom 2’ Producers Reveal Why They Really Hired Drama Queen Briana DeJesus For Season 8

 While Teen Mom 2 deals with the latest casting drama, Empty Lighthouse is reporting that Teen Mom OG stars Catelynn Lowell and Maci Bookout opened up about their life outside of the hit reality show.
 For starters, Bookout and Lowell admitted that they are close friends in real life and hang out on a regular basis.

 At the same time, Lowell and her husband, Tyler Baltierra, are starting a new business venture.
 The couple is preparing to launch their own clothing products.
-The business isn’t surprising as many reality star have gone down a similar route.
+The business isn’t surprising as many reality stars have gone down a similar route.

 The two also discussed some of the more hilarious rumors they’ve come across over the years.
 For Lowell, the rumors of her and her husband’s infidelity topped them all.
 They also find it funny when people think she and Baltierra are siblings.
 None of the OG stars talked about the recent casting of Briana or about the fate of Teen Mom 2.